KirtanSoni/2D-3D-in-Web/README.md

 # DEMO

+### How to run demos.
+- all the HTML files will work out of the box, just open them in the browser
+- .vue files are SFCs, copy-paste all the content in https://play.vuejs.org/ to run them.

 A demo of the technology.
 The demo for most project topics will be source code, though there are a few where the
 implementation may be scripts (terminal or within a tool).
 The demo should be a complete implementation that is of your own
 making.
 Demos that are clearly copies of something on the web with some slight modification will not be accepted and may be